fearnworks/GraphCap/doc/distributed_caption_rfc.md

 ### 3.2 Architectural Principles

-- **Modularity & Extensibility**: Multiple models, easy to swap or add new “perspectives.”
+- **Modularity & Extensibility**: Multiple models, easy to swap or add new "perspectives."
 - **Enhanced Handling of Complexity**: Existing Text-based captions remain easy; advanced scene-graph data can be stored in the same structure.
 - **Security & Compliance**: Authenticated uploads, moderation pipeline, short-lived tokens.
 - **Interoperability & Standardization**: Use JSONL for export, GraphCaption stored in JSONB, minimal schema changes.